Home | Send Feedback | Share on Bluesky |

 App

 The app we develop in this post contains three pages.
-The first page the users sees is the Password (html / ts) page.
-On this page, the user enters his password, the app derives the AES key from it and uses that to encrypt and decrypt the todo entries.
+The first page the user sees is the Password (html / ts) page.
+On this page, the user enters their password, the app derives the AES key from it, and uses that to encrypt and decrypt the todo entries.
+Password

 The second page (Home: html / ts) lists all the todo entries.